eventnetusa/eventnet/src/_vip/2020-ins-planning.md

 content_section:
   - text_block_markdown: >-
       #### Recognized as the leading *Experiential Marketing Agency servicing
-      the Health Insurance Industry* by Event Marketer Magazine, we excel in activations that promote sales, education and brand reach to targeted consumers.&nbsp;
+      the Health Insurance Industry* by Event Marketer Magazine.
+We excel in activations that promote sales, education and brand reach to targeted consumers.&nbsp;